 From 2011-2013, he hosted “Live at the Indigo” at the Hotel Indigo East End, featuring emerging and established Grammy Award-Winning guests.
 From 2010-2013, as the Education Director of the East End Arts School, and the Orchestra Director of the Prelude and Overture String Ensemble at the Southampton Cultural Center, he created educational programs and opportunities for artists and students of all ages.
 His string orchestra arrangements were featured and rehearsed by Maestro Itzhak Perlman in the 2012 and 2013 collaborations between East End Arts and the prestigious Perlman Music Program.

-2014-2020 has been all about consolidation... orchestral, jazz, electronic and roots.
-He is a member of the Mississippi Symphony Orchestra. a featured cast member of 'Million Dollar Quartet' and 'Bright Star' at New Stage Theatre, and listed in the Artist Roster of the Mississippi Arts Commission.
+2014-2020 was all about consolidation… orchestral, jazz, electronic and roots.
+He became a member of the Mississippi Symphony Orchestra. a featured cast member of ‘Million Dollar Quartet’ and ‘Bright Star’ at New Stage Theatre, and continues to be listed in the Artist Roster of the Mississippi Arts Commission.

 In 2021 Watson was entrusted as Music Supervisor and Composer for two films by Phil Gioja of Center Street Productions, “V For Vulnerable,” and “The Building Block“ – in addition to audio/video production and collaboration with Marta Szlubowska, Concertmaster of the MSO, and other online recording projects through AirGigs and Soundbetter.

 He and his wife Robbie Watson host a weekly radio program on Sunday Mornings in Central Mississippi, and are currently working on Spoken Word, Music and Live Performance Productions for online distribution.